Michael James Freedman

 He's bigger than life.

-The original painting is 24" x 18" and I print these almost to the original size at 22" x 17" edge to edge.
+The original gouache painting is 24" x 18".
 His face is roughly double life size, and this makes the painting feel monumental, with Jacob almost like a god.
-I think you should hang the prints high so he's staring down at you.